Slow Start (manga): Main characters

-Hana is a shy, modest girl who is good at studying, though not athletic.
+Hana is a shy and modest girl who is good at studying, but not athletic.
 After catching mumps and missing out on her high school entry exams, she was forced to take a gap year and moved into her cousin's apartment building before attending Hoshio Private Academy as a first year.
-As a result, she is very self-conscious about her current standing and that she does not have anyone of her old school friends in her company, and is therefore very glad to build up an immediate friendship with Eiko, Kamuri and Tamate.
+As a result, Hana is self-conscious about her current standing and that she does not have anyone of her old school friends in her company, and is therefore very glad to build up an immediate friendship with Eiko, Kamuri and Tamate.
 Named after 1 (一, Ichi).